enPlace/react-Battleship/README.md

   **Hone In**

-  1. Generate the four surrounding squares of the hit target
+  1. Calculate the coordinates of the four surrounding squares of the first hit target
-  2. Randomly fire at those squares
+  2. Randomly fire at those coordinates until we get another hit
   3. Once another square is hit, determine an orientation (vertical or horizontal)

   **Sink**